Jinjuthayol/Ja-crazy/README.md

 Ten patients arrive one by one.
 For each patient you read their name, age, and symptom, then type the doctor who fits their specialization and give an urgency level from 1 to 4.
 Get both the doctor *and* the urgency right and you score a point.
-After each patient, every doctor's chart is printed with their patients sorted by urgency — and at the end you find out how many patients you saved.
+After each patient, every doctor's chart is printed with their patients sorted by urgency
+—and at the end you find out how many patients you saved.

 Urgency levels: